One of the most cost-effective marketing strategies involves using your current customers to spread the word about your brand.

 39. Light: LIFX’s referral program gives 15% off all products

-LIFX pioneered the smart light in 2012 with the first Wi Fi-enabled, multi-coloured LED that’s controllable via a smart device.
+LIFX pioneered the smart light in 2012 with the first Wi-Fi-enabled, multi-colored LED that’s controllable via a smart device.
 Designed to last over 22 years, LIFX offers the brightest, most flexible smart light for your home or office.

 40. Headphones: Sol Republic’s referral program gives both Friends and Advocates 15% off

 Sol Republic is a global consumer electronics company dedicated to enhancing people’s lives through better-sounding headphones and accessories.

 B4.
 F&B and Supplements Referral Program Examples

 41. Meal Delivery: 22 Days Nutrition’s referral program gives Advocates 15% off their Friends’ purchase in cash and gives friends 10% off

 22 Days Nutrition notes that word-of-mouth is a key part of their business, so adding a refer-a-friend program to their customer acquisition plans was a natural fit.
 People were already talking about their brand and referring their friends to 22 Days Nutrition.

 42. Kitchensurfing’s in-house referral program has multi-tiered rewards